neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 ::
  {
-    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
+    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page.
+Will be prefixed by 'Amtrak's' or 'VIA Rail:' for those agencies.", "agency_css_class": "Override the special agency CSS classes used for the timetable.
+Used to eliminate the automatic prefixing of 'Amtrak's' or to change the heading color.", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
 You SHOULD include this.
 Note underscore, not hyphen.", "table_aria_label": "This is a caption for the main table, used by screenreaders only.
 Usually you can let the program generate it from aria_label.
 Note underscore, not hyphen.", "for_rpa": "If this is present, the timetable will be credited as being made for RPA"